MykalMachon/BackupPlan/README.md

 ### Locally Hosted Apps
 These tools are all hosted on my local Unraid Server.

-- [x] **RClone**: for synncing files on my Unraid server to cloud backup locations
+- [x] **RClone**: for syncing files on my Unraid server to cloud backup locations
 - [x] **NextCloud**: for remote access to my photos, documents, and other data.
-Think of NextCloud like a personal google drive.
+Think of NextCloud like a personal Google Drive.
-- [x]  **GitHub Backup**: A simple app that does a nightly sync of all my code on github to my unraid server
+- [x]  **GitHub Backup**: A simple app that does a nightly sync of all my code on github to my unraid server.
 - [x] **Trillium**: A personal knowledge base.
 I use this to keep daily work notes, meeting notes, and general information / documentation.
 Think of Trillium like a personal Notion.
 - [x] **NGINX Reverse Proxy**: A simple reverse proxy gui.
 Makes my services available from the internet.